UNdot33K/ScriptKiddie_AV/README.md

 set path=c:\ your-python-installation-path;set path=c:\ your-python-installation-scripts

-After pyinstaller is installed, navigate to your Desktop's folder location, (in the same directory as the one you keep the cmp.py) so you can create the executable and
+After pyinstaller is installed, navigate to your Desktop's folder location, (in the same directory as the one you keep the CMP.py) so you can create the executable and
 run:

 pyinstaller --onefile cmp.py

-"Build" and "Dist" folders are created, take out the cmp.exe, and place it in the folder named "SFR_AV", if for any reason you can't find the executable you have just created, use windows search for "CMP.exe".
+"Build" and "Dist" folders are created, take out the CMP.exe and place it in the folder named "SFR_AV", if for any reason you can't find the executable you have just created, use windows search for "CMP.exe".
 After you copy your CMP.exe, python folders "Build" and "Dist" aren't needed and you can delete them.

-CMP.exe, HashMyFiles.exe (renamed HMF.exe to be more compact and also work with the script) and the batch file script should be in the same parent folder.
+CMP.exe, HashMyFiles.exe (renamed to HMF.exe to be more compact and also work with the script) and the batch file script should be in the same parent folder.

 After everything is set, you can automate the process even more, by making it load every